you could be there, enjoying island time

 (5 minutes from Awashima Port)

-Sea fireflies are actually a type of bioluminescent plankton.
+- Sea fireflies are actually a type of bioluminescent crustacean.
 Naturally, they are small sparks of light in the sea, but when prepared by Le Port Awashima for its guests (from June – Sept.), they cover the shore in glittering light.

 ▲Thousands of sea fireflies light up the shore